clemensv/avrotize/avrojson.md

 }
 ```

-When the JSON decoder (de-)serializes an enum symbol, the encoder MUST use the
+When the JSON decoder (de-)encodes an enum symbol, the encoder MUST use the
 value from the `altsymbols` entry with the `json` key as the string representing
 the enum value, when present.

 ### Feature 2: Avro `binary` and `fixed` type data encoding

-When serializing data typed with the Avro `binary` or `fixed` types, the byte
+When encoding data typed with the Avro `binary` or `fixed` types, the byte
 sequence is encoded into and from Base64 encoded string values, conforming with
 IETF RFC4648, Section 4.

 ### Feature 3: Avro `decimal` logical type data encoding

-When serializing data typed with the Avro logical `decimal` type, the numeric
+When encoding data typed with the Avro logical `decimal` type, the numeric
 value is encoded into a from a JSON `number` value.
 JSON numbers are represented
 as text and do not lose precision as IEEE754 floating points do.